solariachip/solariachip.github.io/_posts/2023-03-31-reshaping-confidence.md

 ✵ Wearing flattering and comfortable clothes \
 Know what works for your body.
 Certain shades of pink throw off my natural/season color palette and mid-calf boots, though I love them, are usually not a good fit for me.
 Doc Martens, though, definitely make me feel badass.

+✵ Mastering small talk \
+It's a necessary skill that will get you far in life.
+For a long time, this fell under "doing hard things" but it deserves special recognition for the way that it can get a smile out of everyone and has led to amazing conversations and opportunities.

 ✵ Being grateful and being kind \
 The former allows me to stay grounded and the latter works wonders against the defeaters, including yourself.

+✵ Being silly \
+Don't hold back.